-The specifics of what that looked differed from student to student.
+The specifics of what that looked like differed from student to student.

 “I haven’t really decided what I’m giving up yet,” Hoffman said.
 “I would like to go all the way and do liquids.”

-Hoffman recently published an article in Evie Magazine featuring the story of Ji-Hyun Park, a survivor of a human trafficking ring in China.
+Hoffman recently published an article in Evie Magazine featuring the story of Park Ji-hyun, a survivor of a human trafficking ring in China.

-“I just wrote a story about a woman who was involved in trafficking in China,” Hoffman explained, “I just feel like this issue is very pertinent to me and to where God is leading me in career and life in general…so I would like to take it more personally.”
+“I just wrote a story about a woman who was involved in trafficking in China.”
+Hoffman explained, “I just feel like this issue is very pertinent to me and to where God is leading me in my career and in my life in general . . . so I would like to take it more personally.”